oluwadunni1/coop-database/README.md

 **3.2 Administrative Report**

 A comprehensive report was also generated to provide insights into the cooperative society's financial performance.
+[View Report Here](https://oluwadunni1.github.io/coop-database/)

 ## 4. Database Schema
 The key tables in the database include: